-Admission: To be admitted to the 2017 Annual Meeting of Stockholders (the "Annual Meeting") you must present valid photo identification and, if your shares are held by a bank, broker or other nominee, proof of beneficial ownership of the shares.
+Admission: To be admitted to the 2018 Annual Meeting of Stockholders (the "Annual Meeting") you must present valid photo identification and, if your shares are held by a bank, broker or other nominee, proof of beneficial ownership of the shares.

-Eligibility to Vote: You can vote if you were a holder of Korn Ferry's common stock at the close of business on August 4, 2017.
+Eligibility to Vote: You can vote if you were a holder of Korn Ferry's common stock at the close of business on July 31, 2018.

-Voting Matters (page 67) 1 Election of Directors Page Reference (for more detail) page 8 Board Vote Recommendation FOR each Director Nominee 2 Advisory Resolution to Approve Executive Compensation Page Reference (for more detail) page 24 Board Vote Recommendation FOR 3 Advisory Resolution on the Frequency of Future Advisory Votes to Approve Executive Compensation Page Reference (for more detail) page 25 Board Vote Recommendation ONE YEAR 4 Ratification of Independent Registered Public Accounting Firm Page Reference (for more detail) page 56 Board Vote Recommendation FOR 5A Amendment to Restated Certificate of Incorporation to Remove Supermajority Voting Standard for Future Amendments to our Bylaws Approved by our Stockholders Page Reference (for more detail) pages 62 - 63 Board Vote Recommendation FOR 5B Amendment to Restated Certificate of Incorporation to Remove Supermajority Voting Standard to Amend Action by Written Consent Right Page Reference (for more detail) page 63 Board Vote Recommendation FOR
+Voting Matters (page 67) 1 Election of Directors Page Reference (for more detail) page 8 Board Vote Recommendation FOR each Director Nominee 2 Advisory Resolution to Approve Executive Compensation Page Reference (for more detail) page 24 Board Vote Recommendation FOR 3 Ratification of Independent Registered Public Accounting Firm Page Reference (for more detail) page 54 Board Vote Recommendation 4 Company Proposal to Amend the Restated Certificate of Incorporation to Allow Holders of 25% of Outstanding Shares to Call Special Stockholder Meetings Page Reference (for more detail) pages 60 - 62 Board Vote Recommendation FOR 5 Stockholder Proposal Requesting Amendments to Allow Holders of 10% of Outstanding Shares to Call Special Stockholder Meetings Page Reference (for more detail) pages 63 - 64 Board Vote Recommendation AGAINST